G-Ragghianti/spackle/README.md

 `./install_updates SPACK_INSTALLTION`

-Similarlly, any failed specs are printed to STDOUT and the file `failures_updates.log`.
+Similarlly, any failed specs are printed to STDOUT and the file `failures-update.log`.

 ## Post-installation procedure